Translation (biology): Basic mechanisms

 Aminoacyl tRNA synthetases (enzymes) catalyze the bonding between specific tRNAs and the amino acids that their anticodon sequences call for.
 The product of this reaction is an aminoacyl-tRNA.
 The amino acid is joined by its carboxyl group to the 3' OH of the tRNA by an ester bond.
 When the tRNA has an amino acid linked to it, the tRNA is termed "charged".
-In bacteria, this aminoacyl-tRNA is carried to the ribosome by EF-Tu, where mRNA codons are matched through complementary base pairing to specific tRNA anticodons.
 Aminoacyl-tRNA synthetases that mispair tRNAs with the wrong amino acids can produce mischarged aminoacyl-tRNAs, which can result in inappropriate amino acids at the respective position in the protein.
 This "mistranslation" of the genetic code naturally occurs at low levels in most organisms, but certain cellular environments cause an increase in permissive mRNA decoding, sometimes to the benefit of the cell.

 The ribosome has two binding sites for tRNA.
 They are the aminoacyl site (abbreviated A), and the peptidyl site/ exit site (abbreviated P/E).
 Concerning the mRNA, the three sites are oriented 5' to 3' E-P-A, because ribosomes move toward the 3' end of mRNA.
 The A-site binds the incoming tRNA with the complementary codon on the mRNA.
 The P/E-site holds the tRNA with the growing polypeptide chain.
 When an aminoacyl-tRNA initially binds to its corresponding codon on the mRNA, it is in the A site.
 Then, a peptide bond forms between the amino acid of the tRNA in the A site and the amino acid of the charged tRNA in the P/E site.
 The growing polypeptide chain is transferred to the tRNA in the A site.
 Translocation occurs, moving the tRNA to the P/E site, now without an amino acid; the tRNA that was in the A site, now charged with the polypeptide chain, is moved to the P/E site and the uncharged tRNA leaves, and another aminoacyl-tRNA enters the A site to repeat the process.

-After the new amino acid is added to the chain, and after the tRNA is released out of the ribosome and into the cytosol, the energy provided by the hydrolysis of a GTP bound to the translocase EF-G (in bacteria) and a/eEF-2 (in eukaryotes and archaea) moves the ribosome down one codon towards the 3' end.
+After the new amino acid is added to the chain, and after the tRNA is released out of the ribosome and into the cytosol, the energy provided by the hydrolysis of a GTP bound to the translocase EEF2 moves the ribosome down one codon towards the 3' end.
 The energy required for translation of proteins is significant.
 For a protein containing n amino acids, the number of high-energy phosphate bonds required to translate it is 4n-1.
 The rate of translation varies; it is significantly higher in prokaryotic cells (up to 17–21 amino acid residues per second) than in eukaryotic cells (up to 6–9 amino acid residues per second).

+Stages

+Translation proceeds in four phases: initiation, elongation, termination, and recycling.